-CAR T-Cell Therapy, an immunotherapy, is a novel therapy that programs a patient’s immune system to recognize and fight cancer.
-The immune system is responsible for ridding the body of abnormal cells that are foreign (like cancer) or infected.
-T-lymphocytes (T-Cells) are a type of cell responsible for killing abnormal cells.
+CAR T-Cell Therapy is a novel immunotherapy programming a patient’s immune system to recognize and fight cancer.
 During the CAR T-Cell treatment process, T-Cells are drawn from a patient's blood and genetically modified to recognize the patient’s cancer cells when reinfused.

 - First, a patient’s white blood cells are collected through a process called apheresis.